kwon-young/music/README.md

 For the music typesetting part, we start from a MusicXML file, and produces a special `.pl` that contains a prolog list of graphical primitives that constitute the engraved music scores.

-Much more work is required to turn this grammar into a full-blown engraver.
+Much more work is required to turn this grammar into a full blown engraver.
 Currently, only a few relationship are specified in the grammar, enough to do OMR, but not enough to fully ground the coordinates of the graphical primitives while typesetting.
 Then, the prolog list of graphical primitives should be transformed in something like a SVG file using actual music glyph.

-But the important thing is that the grammar actually runs in this direction, and produce the correct set of graphical primitives to typesetting the music score in the MusicXML file.
+But the important thing is that the grammar actually runs in this direction, and produce the correct set of graphical primitives to typeset the music score in the MusicXML file.

 #### OMR